sabio-engineering/cookbook-dvelp/handbook/quick-reference.md

 team they are working with (internal and external) of any time off.**

 Holiday days are not carried from one calendar year to the next.

-### Public Holidays

-Our team work from many different countries, each with their own public holidays.
-We request individuals follow the holidays set by their **country of residence** and within the parameters of the individuals allowance.